 The tweeter is made from high strength Magnesium alloy coated on each side with very hard ceramic.
 It has very low distortion – giving the great clarity in the treble, and not with 3 tea-spoons of sweetness as some other tweeters do that makes everything sound the same but not as it was played and recorded.

-In late 2016 we replaced the ‘passive’ Xover version of the Big Reds by a completely ‘active’ version where built-in Hypex Ncore amplifiers are connected directly to each driver, bringing your music even more ‘alive’.
+More recently we replaced the ‘passive’ Xover version of the Big Reds by a completely ‘active’ version where built-in Hypex Ncore amplifiers are connected directly to each driver, bringing your music even more ‘alive’.
 The bass/sub is connected to a built-in 500W Ncore amplifier to give great bass depth and power but also detail and texture; while the mid and treble are connected to a built-in 125 W Ncore amps to give extraordinarily low distortion and clarity.
 That’s 750W per speaker or 1500W in total!

 Each driver amplifier is connected by balanced XLR leads to a DEQX preamp/processor that separates out (crossovers) the bass, mid and treble signals in the digital domain where it can be done much more accurately, and with steeper slopes while retaining minimum phase distortion, than in the analog domain by ‘passive’ crossover filters.
 In addition we measure each driver with a very high quality microphone using the DEQX processor and it also corrects for any remaining frequencies and phase non-linearities.